Running a buffet poses certain food safety risks that you must manage to protect your customers from food poisoning.

 2. Supervise and monitor self-service areas

-The funny thing about buffet food safety is that the customers themselves often pose the greatest risk — to themselves and to other customers.
-On the other hand, Food Handlers are trained in proper food handling practices; many have completed a food handling course and obtained a food handling certificate from a recognized provider.
+The funny thing about buffet food safety is that the customers themselves often pose the greatest risk - to themselves and to other customers.
+On the other hand, Food Handlers are trained in proper food handling practices; many have completed a Food Handler Certification Course and obtained a food handling certificate from a recognized provider.

 Food Handlers take precautions to prevent food contamination, whereas the public, who have not undergone food safety training, may not.
 That means that any man, woman or child eating at the buffet could contaminate their own food and everybody else’s.